-Because wolves have been reintroduced, agricultural production by livestock owners is seriously harmed by the presence of introduced Mexican wolves.
+Agricultural production by livestock owners is seriously harmed by the presence of introduced Mexican wolves.

-A professional study completed in the Blue Range Mexican wolf release area prior to when wolves were introduced found that the pre-wolf-introduction average annual calf crop was 89%.
+A professional study completed in the Blue Range Mexican wolf release area prior to wolf introduction determined that the pre-wolf-introduction average annual calf crop was 89%.
 The professional study determined the average annual calf crop on the same ranches surveyed fell by a minimum of 15% upon wolf introduction.